linkerd/website/linkerd.io/content/faq/_index.md

     answer: 'Just like this: Linkerd.
 Capital "L", lower-case everything else.'
     answer_schema:
       'Just like this: Linkerd.
 Capital "L", lower-case everything else.'
-  - question: Is there an "enterprise edition"?
+  - question: Is there a Linkerd "enterprise edition"?
     answer:
       No. Linkerd is fully open source with everything you need to run it in production as part of the open source project.